 These are the only official statistics published for roundwood timber prices in the UK.
-So, although they are limited to sales by the Forestry Commission and Natural Resources Wales, they are sometimes used as indicators of price trends for other UK softwood.
-In recent years, softwood has accounted for more than 90% of all timber harvested in Great Britain, and the Forestry Commission/ Natural Resources Wales have accounted for around 40% to 50% of all softwood sold.
+So, although they are limited to sales by Forestry England, Forestry and Land Scotland and Natural Resources Wales, they are sometimes used as indicators of price trends for other UK softwood.
+In recent years, softwood has accounted for more than 90% of all timber harvested in Great Britain, and Forestry England/ Forestry and Land Scotland/ Natural Resources Wales have accounted for around 40% to 50% of all softwood sold.

-For the Coniferous Standing Sales Price Index, data cover a 12 month period (i.e. data for the year to March and data for the year to September).
+For the Coniferous Standing Sales Price Index, data cover a 12-month period (i.e. data for the year to March and data for the year to September).
 As these periods overlap, comparisons of values should be made with the same period a year earlier.